Byte7/House-Price-Prediction/README.md

-# House-Price-Prediction-Kaggle
+# House-Price-Prediction
-My kaggle entry for the predicting house prices using the AMES dataset
+To predict the price of house based on California House dataset.